Become An Ovidian

 Ovid is a culture of motion.
 Motion toward breakthrough and curiosity, motion that ignites an urgency to improve the lives of patients, families and caregivers, motion that develops the individual and propels us towards success.

 Ovid is based in the heart of New York City with a satellite office in Cambridge, MA.
 We are in a growing life science ecosystem, which equips us with the resources and capabilities to better serve our patient communities.
 Ovid channels these cities’ vibrant energy, diverse people and entrepreneurial drive to advance with imagination, discipline and deep industry experience.

-We courageously take on the innate challenges and opportunities of drug development for rare neurological diseases with responsibility, agility and passion.
+We courageously take on the innate challenges and opportunities of drug development for rare neurological disorders with responsibility, agility and passion.

 What it means to be an Ovidian...